-- A. Responsibilities regarding acquisition of USACE Section 404 permit are outlined in Exhibit 4g. - B. The CONTRACTOR shall comply with all local, state, and federal permitting requirements.
+A. All permits necessary for completion of this project shall be procured by the CONTRACTOR.
+The CONTRACTOR shall comply with all local, state, and federal permitting requirements.
 Regarding any permit or license that must be obtained in the name of SCDOT, the CONTRACTOR shall perform all functions within its power to obtain the permit or license, and SCDOT shall fully cooperate in this effort and perform any functions that must be performed by SCDOT.
 The CONTRACTOR shall submit permit applications to SCDOT.
 SCDOT will submit the permit application to the appropriate permitting agency indicating that CONTRACTOR is acting as an agent for SCDOT.
 If said regulatory agencies fail to issue permits in a timely manner, SCDOT may, on an individual basis, consider a time extension for permit approval delays when CONTRACTOR can demonstrate that the application was submitted in a timely manner, all reasonable efforts have been made to expedite the permit approval, and that the delay has a direct impact on the Critical Path.
 CONTRACTOR shall not be entitled to additional compensation for delays in permit approval.